Constipation is a condition of the digestive system where an individual has hard faeces that are difficult to expel

-- Undiagnosed bleeding from anus and not responding to medication
+- Undiagnosed bleeding from the anus and not responding to medication

 Overuse of laxatives for a long period of time eventually worsens constipation.
-Hence, when you are prescribed a medicine for constipation, be proactive to change your lifestyle and diet habits, as explained above, so as to prevent dependency on medications.
+Hence, when you have been prescribed a medicine for constipation, be proactive to change your lifestyle and diet habits, as explained above, so as to prevent dependency on medications.